Elisa Petersen

 Elisabeth Amalie Petersen born Parelius, usually known as Elisa Petersen, (1876–1932) was a Danish politician and women's rights activist.
 She was involved in the women's movement from 1907 and served on the municipal council of Næstved from 1909.
 As a member of the Danish Women's Society, she contributed in particular to children's welfare, later serving as president of the organisation from 1924 to 1931.
-Representing the Liberal Party, from 1928 until her death in 1932 she served as an alternate in the Landsting.
+Representing the Liberal Party, from 1928 until her death in 1932 she served as a member in the Landsting.